Grant-in-Aid

 - A list of current sources of financial support

-- The applicant's curriculum CV/résumé
+- The applicant's CV or résumé

-- One (1) letter of recommendation: a letter of support from the Dissertation Director or another individual knowledgeable about the proposed research.
-The letter should evaluate the merit of the research/project, the reasonableness of the proposed expenses, and the student's progress to date.
+- The letter of support should come from the student's advisor or another individual knowledgeable about the proposed research or travel opportunity.
+The letter should evaluate the merits of the project or travel, the reasonableness of the proposed expenses, and the student's progress to date.
 The letter should also address the availability of other funds to support the project and explain the nature of the unusual expense.